In Search of a Conspiracy

 As a general rule, each time a society has faced some major threat, there have been hucksters, fanatics and outright lunatics who have offered easy, tell-able stories to explain away the threat.
 In the last few years, we’ve gone through the Covid crisis and the effects of global warming can now be felt by every person on the planet.
 Add to this, the increasing social polarisation of most western societies, and two exceptionally vicious military conflicts (Ukraine and Gaza), and the attraction of a simple pan-explanatory story for everything bad becomes easier to understand.
 Often, the initial promise of such theories is that of calm and reassurance: you don’t need to follow anti-Covid regulations, because there is no threat.
 You don’t need to worry about the climate crisis, because it’s an illusion.
 Pictures of atrocities in Ukraine and in Palestine are fake: no military, political or humanitarian action is required.

 The visible political presence of conspiracy theories became more obvious during the Trump Presidency of 2016—20.
-This has led to a steady stream of useful articles, essays and books on the topic.
-Some concern the spikey problem of how to talk to a follower of conspiracy theories, some are confessional accounts by newly awoken escapees from conspiracy cultures, most survey and evaluate the effects of conspiracy culture.
-All agree on important points: whatever the initial urges that draw people into conspiracy cultures, their adherents are incredibly stubborn in their refusal to question or reconsider their beliefs.
+This provoked a steady stream of useful articles, essays and books on the topic.
+Some concern the spikey problem of how to talk to a follower of conspiracy theories, some are confessional accounts by newly awoken escapees from conspiracy cultures, many survey and evaluate the effects of conspiracy culture.
+All these studies agree on important points: a substantial minority have chosen to accept social media as their principal means of understanding the world around them.
+Some of these people are then drawn to accept conspiracy theories.
+Because of the passion, the repetitiveness and the noise of these circuits, they can give the impression of representing some subterranean majority—in reality, they constitute embittered minorities.
+Whatever the initial urges that draw people into conspiracy cultures, their adherents become incredibly stubborn in their refusal to question or reconsider their beliefs.
 Conspiracy cultures provide ever-changing, ever-expanding total explanations which are notoriously difficult to unpick.
 Debate with conspiracy theorists is usually difficult but—just possibly—empathy with them may unlock some doors.[2]

 Such sites construct a sense of community and identification.
 Fears can be shared.
 ‘Where we go one, we go all,’ promised QAnon: a firm promise that you are not alone.
 In Melanie Klein’s otherwise excellent and thoughtful Doppelganger, these communal elements are downplayed.[6]
 Klein insists too much on the individualism of the typical conspiracy-theorist, who searches for simple go-it-alone cures for complex social problems.
 She writes: ‘Society is crashing, and you as an individual… need to prepare and toughen up.’[7]
 This is a neat summary of the political philosophy of the typical conspiracy-theorist, but it ignores the lived, felt reality of participation in such a cult, which promise community, fun and reassurance.

 QAnon in particular also seemed to imply a type of self-empowerment.
-‘Do the research!’ it enjoined, and by all accounts its nerdy hardcore followers spent days on end examining complex and demanding databases.
-But I’d question the idea that these searches truly constitute ‘research’.
-A key element of real research is to constantly challenge yourself, to be aware of the strengths and weaknesses of your methods and to review the basis of your beliefs.
+‘Do the research!’ it enjoined, and by all accounts its hardcore nerdy followers spent countless days examining complex and demanding databases.
+I’d question the idea that these searches truly constitute ‘research’.
+A key element of real research is that you constantly challenge yourself, you are aware of the strengths and weaknesses of your methods and you review the basis of your beliefs.
 Because of the unformed, unself-aware nature of the typical conspiracy-theorist’s ‘research,’ as the quantity of data expands, the quality of the research degrades.
 Everything is simplified, reduced to basic urges.
+Philosopher Descartes once recommended doubt as a key analytic tool: question everything, he urged.[8]
+But the ‘research’ of the conspiracy theorist is based more on distrust than doubt.
+In a world where ‘nothing makes sense,’ the conspiracy theorist attempts to manufacture their own truth, almost as a form of self-medication.[9]
 An economic link between two people is proof that one has bought the other.
 A meeting proves the existence of a line of command.
 Rather than research an economic system, capitalism, conspiracy theorists rage against a cabal of specific individuals.
 Rather than consider the intricacies of complex government policies affecting millions of diverse people in different ways, good and bad, conspiracy theorists always simplify: all government action is bad.

 What is to be done?

 There’s the comforting thought that conspiracy theories are so crazy, so incoherent, that eventually they must fall under their own weight.
 This may be comforting, but it’s probably not true.
-‘Conspiracist discourse is an endless tease, always promising a new layer of revelation, or a new angle,’ notes James Meek.
+‘Conspiracist discourse is an endless tease, always promising a new layer of revelation, or a new angle,’ notes James Meek.[11]
 As one point in the argument implodes, it’s replaced with another trail.
 Conspiracy theories morph and evolve, following fashions, picking new targets.
 They don’t form rational discourse that can be argued through.
-Instead, the belief systems of groups like QAnon are more like religions than ideologies.[7]
-But they are not impregnable.
-Even those inside them can eventually realise that what they’re being asked to believe is simply impossible.[8]
-There have been plenty of cases of conspiratists who nakedly search to monetize their fantasies.[9]
-Such examples can accelerate a process of disillusionment.
+Instead, the belief systems of groups like QAnon are more like religions than ideologies, but they are not impregnable.
+Even those inside them can eventually realise that what they’re being asked to believe is simply impossible.[12]
+There have been plenty of cases of conspiratists who nakedly search to monetize their fantasies: behaviour which can disillusion and awaken even the most hardcore followers.[13]
+Finally, the conspiracy theorist’ scepticism may eventually be applied to themselves and their favourite sites.
+Research suggests the people are growing more sceptical of social media as a trustworthy source of information.[14]

 There is at least one other option.
 Conspiracy cultures grow in the gap between governments and peoples, they’re provoked by arrogant, ill-planned, poorly-explained directives, they feed on uncertainty and suspicion.
 There is an opportunity for a humanitarian, humanist left to fill this gap and to provide not just information but comfort.